AdobeDocs/campaign-standard.es-ES/help/channels/using/transactional-messaging-limitations.md

 <img src="assets/do-not-localize/icon_concepts.svg" width="60px">

-La sección siguiente lista las prácticas recomendadas y las limitaciones que debe tener en cuenta antes de empezar a crear mensajes transaccionales.
+Esta sección lista las prácticas recomendadas y las limitaciones que debe tener en cuenta antes de empezar a crear mensajes transaccionales.

 <!--For more on transactional messages, including on how to configure and create them, see [Getting started with transactional messaging](../../channels/using/getting-started-with-transactional-msg.md).-->